mcroboredo/TSPHS_OPHS/README.md

-# Instances for the TSPHS and the OPHS
+# VRPSolver models for the Traveling Salesperson Problem with Hotel Selection (TSPHS) and the Orienteering Problem with Hotel Selection (OPHS)

-This repository organizes the instances used in the manuscript "Branch-cut-and-price algorithms for two routing problems with hotel selection".
-The problems considered in this study are:
+This repository provides the the VRPSolver models for the TSPHS and OPHS used in the paper "Branch-cut-and-price algorithms for two routing problems with hotel selection".

-- Traveling Salesperson Problem with Hotel Selection (TSPHS)
-- Orienteering Problem with Hotel Selection (OPHS)